 Results from the Business Continuity and Incident Response testing/exercises are reviewed and combined into one enterprise report.
 This report will be submitted to leadership and the ERM Team for review and action.
 Any nonconformities or findings will be documented in the ERM ticketing queue for remediation and closure.
 The Compliance Manager is responsible for completion of the report and tracking of nonconformities.
 During the most current testing and exercise period, there were no major findings.
 All minor findings have been documented and will be tracked until they are resolved.

 Coupa has a disaster recovery communication plan for customers.
-Processes have been established to communicate with customers in the event of disaster via various outlets.
-Customers and stakeholders can review the status of the Coupa Spend Platform via the Coupa Support Portal or the Coupa website.
+Processes have been established to communicate with customers in the event of a disaster via various outlets.
+Customers and stakeholders can review the status of the Coupa Spend Platform via the Coupa Support Portal or the Coupa Website.

-Business Continuity and Incident Response training were added to the CoupaU computer based training library.
-Team members who are critical to business continuity and incident response are required to take this course annually.
+Incident Response training was added to the CoupaU computer-based training library.
+Team members who are critical to the incident response process are required to take this course annually.